eml-eda/pulpatch/README.md

 - `--cluster` : if the user wants to generate a network using also the cluster
 - `--board` : to run the network over a phisical board instead of GvSoC
 - `-g` : we need to provide the absolute path to the GAP_SDK(defaults to /home/gap_sdk/private)
+- `-v` : verbose in this tools enables the user to see the output of the running network

 > [!IMPORTANT]
 > The default configuration compiles the network on OPT level 3 with GCC, the user can modify this parameter, if the network doesn't run on the board this may be the primary issue.